UAE Traditional Dress

 Ghutrah in colours

 The Ghutrah is the traditional Emirati headdress, known by various names and concepts.
 It is also a Bedouin fashion accessory that protects people from the sandy desert winds and sunshine.
-It is one of the significant traditional dresses for men as the white Ghutra and the fiery, white-sticky Ghutrah get mixed.
-However, what is preferred between the two depends on the person, so the preference represents nothing concrete.
+It is one of the significant traditional dresses for men, such as the white Ghutra and the fiery, white-sticky Ghutrah get mixed.
+However, the preference between the two depends on the person, so the preference represents nothing concrete.
 Nevertheless, the Ghutrah displays rank and meaning in various forms.
-As a headdress, Emirati men wear Gutra.
+Emirati men wear Gutra as a headdress.
 Their traditional Emirates attire is an essential component.
 Ghutra, a square scarf, shields her head and face from the sparkling wilderness sun.
 When the dust becomes heavy, they will cover their mouths with it.
 Agal keeps the Gutra on the head.

 Shemagh